- Clinical science

 - Nonspecific findings: ↑ ESR; , normocytic anemia, leukopenia, eosinophilia, hypergammaglobulinemia

-- Immunological findings (also found in )
+- Immunological findings (for additional information, see )

 - Urinalysis: possible signs of glomerulonephritis or interstitial nephritis (e.g., proteinuria, red cell casts)